About Kia Philippines

 Founded in June 1944 as a manufacturer of steel tubing and bicycles, KIA Motors Corporation is South Korea’s oldest automotive manufacturer.

 In the ‘50s, KIA Motors went full-on building bicycles, then venturing in to building trucks in the ‘60s.
 When the ‘70s began, it finally was able to manufacture automobiles.
 However, due to Korea’s new policies, which its military was greatly involved in, KIA Motors had to cut short its car manufacturing and instead concentrate on building light trucks.
 Car production resumed in the late ‘80s, in partnership with Ford-Mazda.

 Here in the Philippines, KIA Motors began its operation in May 1994.
-Under the wing of the Columbian Autocar Corporation (CAC), KIA Motors Philippines quickly garnered appeal from the Filipinos with one of its best-selling models, the Kia Pride.
+Under the wing of the Columbian Autocar Corporation (CAC), but now, the brand is under the wing of the Ayala Corporation, which revamped the entire vehicle lineup in the country.

 Today, Kia Philippines offers a roster of quality motor vehicles like the Soluto, Rio, Forte, Seltos, Sportage, Sorento, Stinger, Grand Carnival, and K2500.